Here you can find a brief review of what we are busy with. Below are more details.

 Going Glassy: Revealing Structure and Dynamics of Glassy Polymer Films

 The confinement effects on both structural and dynamical aspects of polymer glasses are tremendous when the confinement size is comparable to the chain dimensions.
 We simulate, also under the shear deformation (movie), the film thickness dependence of the average glass transition temperature in very thin (few nm !) polymer films.
 We try to understand the effect of confinement on the structure, segmental mobility and mechanical properties of different polymers and nanocomposites.
 We map the nanoscale simulated polymer dynamics to experiments which use cyclic (on the scale of seconds!) shear deformation.
 Here is another YouTube movie for you!
+And here is the link to the J. Chem.
+Phys. special issue on thin polymer films with our contribution.

 Predicting Morphologies of Solar Cells